KrailOrg/krail/docs/userguide/userguide-form.rst

 Adding / Replacing Converters
 -----------------------------

-Converters can be added by defining your own ``ConverterSet``.
-This can be added in one of two ways:
+Converters can be added by defining your own ``ConverterSet``, and adding it in one of two ways:

 - sub-class ``ConverterModule`` and override the ``define()`` method to provide your own bindings to ``ConverterSet``s, and replace ``ConverterModule`` in your ``BindingsCollator``
 - create a new module using ``ConverterModule`` as an example, and add the new module to your ``BindingsCollator``